Updated April 2026

 Does wedding insurance cover a change of mind?

-What is supplier insolvency cover?
+What is supplier failure cover?

 Does wedding insurance cover the engagement ring?